PoiScript/evpkdf/README.md

 # evpkdf

-Rust implemnet of OpenSSL [EVP_bytesToKey] function.
+Rust implementation of OpenSSL [EVP_bytesToKey] function.

 `evpkdf` derives key from the given password and salt.